Nozzexx/Oasis/README.md

 ## 🙏 Acknowledgments

-- NASA for providing open-source exoplanet and space environment data
+- NASA, NOAA, and space-track.org for providing open-source space data
-- NOAA for space weather prediction data
-- space-track.org for orbital debris data
 - AWS for cloud infrastructure and services

 ## ⚠️ Disclaimer